Princess Alice of Battenberg: Marriage

 Alice met Prince Andrew of Greece and Denmark (known as Andrea within the family), the fourth son of King George I of Greece and Olga Constantinovna of Russia, while in London for King Edward VII's coronation in 1902.
-They married in a civil ceremony on 6 October 1903 at Darmstadt.
-The following day, there were two religious marriage ceremonies; one Lutheran in the Evangelical Castle Church, and one Greek Orthodox in the Russian Chapel on the Mathildenhöhe.
+They married in a civil ceremony on 6 October 1903 in Darmstadt.
+The following day, there were two religious marriage ceremonies; one Lutheran at the Evangelical Castle Church, and one Greek Orthodox at the Russian Chapel on the Mathildenhöhe.
 She adopted the style of her husband, becoming "Princess Andrew".
-The bride and groom were closely related to the ruling houses of the United Kingdom, Germany, Russia, Denmark, and Greece, and their wedding was one of the great gatherings of the descendants of Queen Victoria and King Christian IX held before World War I. Prince and Princess Andrew had five children: Margarita, Theodora, Cecilie, Sophie, and Philip.
+The bride and groom were closely related to the ruling houses of the United Kingdom, Germany, Russia, Denmark, and Greece, and their wedding was one of the great gatherings of the descendants of Queen Victoria and King Christian IX held before World War I. Alice and Andrew had five children: Margarita, Theodora, Cecilie, Sophie, and Philip.

 Princess Andrew of Greece and Denmark by Philip de László, 1907.
 Private collection of Prince Philip, Duke of Edinburgh.

-After their wedding, Prince Andrew continued his career in the military and Princess Andrew became involved in charity work.
+After their wedding, Andrew continued his career in the military and Alice became involved in charity work.
 In 1908, she visited Russia for the wedding of Grand Duchess Marie of Russia and Prince William of Sweden.
 While there, she talked with her aunt Grand Duchess Elizabeth Feodorovna, who was formulating plans for the foundation of a religious order of nurses.
-Princess Andrew attended the laying of the foundation stone for her aunt's new church.
+Alice attended the laying of the foundation stone for her aunt's new church.
 Later in the year, Elizabeth began giving away all her possessions in preparation for a more spiritual life.
-On their return to Greece, Prince and Princess Andrew found the political situation worsening, as the Athens government had refused to support the Cretan parliament, which had called for the union of Crete (still nominally part of the Ottoman Empire) with the Greek mainland.
-A group of dissatisfied officers formed a Greek nationalist Military League that eventually led to Prince Andrew's resignation from the army and the rise to power of Eleftherios Venizelos.
+On their return to Greece, Alice and Andrew found the political situation worsening, as the Athens government had refused to support the Cretan parliament, which had called for the union of Crete (still nominally part of the Ottoman Empire) with the Greek mainland.
+A group of dissatisfied officers formed a Greek nationalist Military League that eventually led to Andrew's resignation from the army and the rise to power of Eleftherios Venizelos.